-Let’s start by clearing up one important fact in the RRSP vs. TFSA debate: The accounts are mirror images of each other.
+Let’s start by clearing up one important fact in the RRSP vs TFSA debate: The accounts are mirror images of each other.
 When you put money in an RRSP and invest the tax refund, you’re using pre-tax dollars.
 The money grows inside a tax sheltered account and then you pay taxes on your withdrawals years later in retirement.

-The opposite is true of a TFSA – you contribute after-tax dollars but won’t have to pay taxes when you take money out.
-If you’re in the same tax bracket when you withdraw from your RRSP as you were when you made the contributions, the RRSP and TFSA work out to be the same.
+The opposite is true of a TFSA – you contribute with after-tax dollars but won’t have to pay taxes when you take money out.
+If you’re in the same tax bracket when you withdraw from your RRSP as you were when you made the contributions, the RRSP and TFSA work out to be exactly the same.

 Here’s a simple chart that David Chilton used in The Wealthy Barber Returns to help drive this point home: